The profit formula is simple:

 Because here's the honest truth…

-It can take a fair bit of costly trail and error to optimize all these factors and create a winning campaign.
+It can take a fair bit of costly trial and error to optimize all these metrics and create a winning campaign.

 Until next time,

 Finally, An Easy Way To Recruit Into Your Network Marketing Business – Rejection FREE – Without Wasting Your Time & Money Chasing Dead Beat Prospects & Leads…

 Claim Your Free Internet Recruiting Bootcamp…

 - How to Combat the Rising Costs of Facebook Advertising - July 5, 2018